 4) A. During a term of office, a vacancy in any Executive Board office other than the President shall occur whenever the officeholder submits written notice of resignation to the President, fails to meet the qualifications in Section II.2, is removed from office per Section II.5, or is promoted to another vacant Executive Board office.
-Such vacancies shall be filled by appointment from the President.
+Such vacancies shall be filled by the approval of the Board.

 B. During a term of office, a vacancy in the Presidency shall occur whenever the President submits written notice of resignation to the Vice President, fails to meet the qualifications in Section II.2, or is removed from office per Section II.5.
 Upon a vacancy in the Presidency, the Vice President shall become President.
 The subsequent vacancy in the Vice Presidency shall be filled per Subsection II.4.A.

 5) An Executive Board member may be removed from office by a two-thirds vote of all other members of the Executive Board, provided he or she is informed of the cause for potential removal and given the opportunity to reply to it before the rest of the Executive Board.

 6) Meetings of the Executive Board shall be chaired by the President, or the Vice President in the President’s absence.
 Business not otherwise discussed in the bylaws shall be conducted by majority vote.

 1) The Executive Board shall be ultimately responsible for all financial, political, and programmatic decisions of the Yale College Democrats.

 2) The duties of the President shall include—